syedbadhusha/assign-mentor/Readme.md

         - End point - /nonassignedstudents

-##Write API to Assign or Change Mentor for particular Student
+## Write API to Assign or Change Mentor for particular Student

     - Select One Student and Assign one Mentor

         - End point and request parameter will be Student object id - /assingonestudent/:studentobjid

-##Write API to show all students for a particular mentor
+## Write API to show all students for a particular mentor

     - End Point and request parameter will be mentor object id - /studentsundermentor/:mentorid

-##Write an API to show the previously assigned mentor for a particular student
+## Write an API to show the previously assigned mentor for a particular student

     - End point and request parameter will be Student object id - /assignedstudent/:studentid

+## To Get all students

+    - End point /students

+## To get mentor assigned Students list

+    - End point /assignedstudents